Setup

 -

-Google Cloud Services: The script will first ask if you plan to use Google Cloud services (like Vertex AI for Gemini/Claude models, or Cloud Tracing).
+Google Cloud Services: The script will first ask if you plan to use any Google Cloud services (like Vertex AI for Gemini/Claude models, or Cloud Tracing).

 - If you answer Yes: